QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 On-going features:
 - [x] 1.
 HAC formatter
 - [x] 2.
 Web Scraping on http://explorer.hacashpool.com/address/foo or http://block.hacash.org/address/ to check balance by using BeautifulSoup
-- [ ] 3.
-Adding icons to menu-reply.
+- [x] 3.
+Adding icons to menu-reply. //it can be implemented however there are instances where (for example, MAC Os) has a hard time accessing the menu button.
+Since implementing icons on the menu reply also requires ```menu-reply == string-command-identifier``` which not smart to implement.
-- [ ] 4.
+- [x] 4.
 Web Scraping dynamic data using Puppeteer by using Node.js framework.
-Or Pyppeteer port of Puppeteer
+Or Pyppeteer port of Puppeteer /done
 - [ ] 5.
 Use http://explorer.hacashpool.com/api/block/list?last=169355&limit=100 to store hash value necessary to scrape diamond and address values.